TIPS Breakeven Inflation Spread Calculator

 How to Use the Calculator

-1. Set the maturity: Choose the number of years until the bonds mature (for example, 5, 10, or 30 years).
+1. Set the maturity: Choose the number of years until the bonds mature.

-2. Enter the nominal Treasury yield: Use the current yield on a Treasury with the same maturity as your TIPS (for example, a 10-year Treasury note).
+2. Enter the nominal Treasury yield: Use the annual yield on the regular Treasury with the same maturity.

-3. Enter the TIPS real yield: Use the quoted real yield on the comparable TIPS.
+3. Enter the TIPS real yield: Use the quoted real yield on the comparable TIPS issue.

-4. Provide your expected inflation: This is your baseline inflation forecast over the life of the bonds.
+4. Provide your expected inflation: This is your baseline view of average annual inflation over the holding period.

-6. Set the inflation scenario range: Choose how far above and below your baseline inflation you want to test (for example, ±1%).
+6. Set the inflation scenario range: Choose how far above and below your baseline the scenario table should test.

 Interpreting the Scenario Table